 - In Canada OH&S is a provincial jurisdiction and every province has its own OH&S legislation, code, and regulations. - However, some industries are federally regulated, which can bring OH&S for those industries under the Canadian Labor Code and under federal jurisdiction. - Federal health and safety legislation are found in Part II of the Canada Labour Code and Regulations. - The Canada Labour Code applies to employees of the Federal Government, the Post Office, airports, banks, canals, highway transport, pipelines, radio and television broadcasting, railways, shipping services, and many more. - All Provinces and Territories must meet the minimum requirements of the Canada Labour Code and Regulations in their own legislation and are certainly encouraged to exceed them. - Approximately 90% of the Canadian workforce falls under the OH&S legislation of the province or territory in which they work.

 Provincial Legislation and Regulations

-Occupational Health and Safety legislation, regulations and codes apply to every occupation, employment and business with few, if any, exceptions.
+The Alberta, Occupational Health and Safety Act, Regulations and Code applies to every occupation, employment and business.